eugenebolotin/logxy/README.md

 *But it is dead simple and cheap for IPC transport.*

-*And I'm open to ideas how to make it more efficiant and simple.*
+*And I'm open for suggestions how to make it more efficient and simple.*

 Inspiration or why not syslog (rsyslog)?